ploddi/tickets-app/Readme.md

 `kantan.csv` library for CSV parsing and loading.
 CSV loading code can be found in `services.InventoryLoader`.

-HTTP is handled by `endpoint.TicketsHttp`, which is responsible for req/res parsing and delegating method calls to `services.Inventory` service.
+HTTP is handled by `endpoint.TicketsHttp`, which is responsible for routing and req/res parsing and delegating method calls to `services.Inventory` service.

 Due to fact, that MVP uses in-memory storage, which probably will be swapped with actual